 The usual suspects for a disabled Apple ID are entering the wrong password too many times in a row or not having used an Apple ID for a long time.
-And usually, when your Apple ID is disabled it’s not someone trying to hack your account, but rather you get yourself locked out because of a forgotten password.
+Most of the time, when your Apple ID is disabled it’s not someone trying to hack your account, but instead you get yourself locked out because of a forgotten password.
 Yes, we’re human and yup, we are error-prone.

 Additionally, Apple periodically changes the rules and requirements for Apple IDs, passwords, security questions, and verification steps.
 So if you haven’t updated your Apple ID setting to meet these needs, Apple occasionally disables these accounts until you log in and update all your information.